dannyrabiz/UpPair/README.md

 ![](https://github.com/dannyrabiz/UpPair/blob/main/Images/Example4.png)

 ### Example 5:
 - Figure shows comparison of two methods (CTC and cfDNA) to detect somatic mutations compared with biopsy.
 Both methods are compared only with against biopsy (treated as gold-standard) and sensitivity and specifity is displayed.
+Results are compared across multiple cancer types to determine if a given method would perform better in a certain cancer type.
 ![](https://github.com/dannyrabiz/UpPair/blob/main/Images/Example5.png)